hyperledger/besu-docs/docs/HowTo/Configure/Contracts-in-Genesis.md

       ...
     }
     ```

-The contract code in the genesis file defines:
+The contract code in the genesis file defines the:

 * Address
 * Balance
 * Bytecode
 * Key value pairs for contract storage.